ansible-community/community-website/posts/archive/infoblox-integration-in-ansible-2.5.md

 localhost                  : ok=1    changed=1    unreachable=0    failed=0
 ```

-We can login to the web https GUI website and look under **Data
-Management\>IPAM** where we will see the new network listed:
+We can login to the web https GUI website and look under **Data Management -> IPAM** where we will see the new network listed:

 ![Ansible-Infoblox-Image-1](/images/posts/archive/Ansible-Infoblox-Image-1.png)